History Department (HIS)

 Curriculum, Instruction, and Assessment in Social Studies Education

-This course will introduce pre-service education majors to the foundational concepts, theories, and strategies associated with social studies and history education.
-Topics to be introduced include lesson planning and learning segment design, variations of assessing student work, content literacy, teaching for social justice, theoretical approaches to social studies and history education, and instructional methods.
+This course introduces pre-service education majors to the foundational concepts, theories, and strategies associated with social studies and history education.
+Topics include lesson planning and learning segment design, variations of assessing student work, content literacy, teaching for social justice, theoretical approaches to social studies and history education, and instructional methods.
 Prerequisite: HIS 110; EDS 203, EDS 206.
 Offered Fall.

 HIS 407 Cr.3